Loyalty programmes aren’t uncommon and they’re a great incentive in the B2B environment.

 Not all B2B companies will suit the same referral schemes and loyalty bonuses.

 Retaining existing customers is not only a vital and cost-effective way to attract new clients, but is also a perfect opportunity to upsell.

 Customer retention is a significantly cheaper way to grow profit in comparison to customer acquisition.

 Money spent gaining a new customer is generally 5 x more expensive than nurturing your existing client base.
 In addition, an average of 20% of customers make up 80% of the profit for most companies.

 This means that B2B companies should be paying serious attention to those long-standing customers and how to keep them.

-Although trickier than B2C, B2B loyalty reward programs shouldn’t be ignored and can make a real difference to profit, reputation and new clients for your business.
+Although tricky, B2B loyalty reward programs shouldn’t be ignored and can make a real difference to profit, reputation and new clients for your business.